-IB Mathematics: Analysis and Approaches SL is a rigorous two-year integrated course designed to prepare students for the IB exam at the end of the second year.
+This course is a rigorous two-year integrated course designed to prepare students for the IB exam at the end of the second year.
 This course includes topics that are both traditionally part of a pre-university mathematics course (functions, trigonometry, statistics, calculus) as well as topics of investigation, such as conjecture and proof, sequences and series.
 The course requires the use of technology, including mathematical software and graphic display calculators.
 Students should be comfortable in the manipulation of algebraic expressions and enjoy the recognition of patterns and understand the mathematical generalization of these patterns.
 Students will complete an independent mathematical exploration on a topic of their choice.